Zerg00s/productivity-tools/README.md

 | [SP Go](https://marketplace.visualstudio.com/items?itemName=SiteGo.spgo) | ![](images/spGo.png) | VS Code extension.
 Develop SharePoint web solutions from your local PC using the power of Visual Studio Code.
 Now you can build SharePoint sites and customizations source-control first with all of the power of a top-tier IDE.
 Produce cleaner code, deliver faster. |
 | [ModHeader](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en) | ![](images/modHeader.png)  | Chrome extension.
 Use it to inject `Accept: application/json;odata=verbose` header.
 Forces SharePoint REST endpoints to return JSON instead of XML.
 Use it together with the [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) extension for the best effect.   |
 | [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh)  | ![](images/jsonViewer.png) | Chrome extension.
 The most beautiful and customizable JSON/JSONP highlighter that your eyes have ever seen |

+Sample scripts and files are also includes in the [/scripts/ folder](/scripts/).